spuder/OpenSpool/README.md

 If using the blue NP532 reader (larger model), it detects tags best directly in the center of the antenna.

+### MQTT Disconnects

+The A1/P1 have a limit of 4 mqtt connections.
+If more than 4 connections are reached clients may be asked to disconnect.

+If a client attempts to write invalid data any mqtt topic, the printer will ask the client to disconnect.
+All esphome resources must use `state_topic:` with a null value to prevent esphome from broadcasting on any topic.

+### TLS Errors

+Reach out to the discord for help verifying that the Root Certificate is correct.

 ### Advanced Troubleshooting